CiyoMa/ciyoma.github.io/_posts/2014-06-12-Leetcode-Single-Number-(Python).md

 category: Leetcode
 tags: [Leetcode, Bit Magic]
 ---
-# Requirement:
+### Requirement:
 Given an array of integers, every element appears twice except for one.
 Find that single one.

 Note:
 Your algorithm should have a linear runtime complexity.
 Could you implement it without using extra memory?

-# Analysis:
+### Analysis:
 Number exclusive or itself yields 0.
 0 exclusive or other number x will yield x itself.
+Bit magic is linear without using extra memory.

-# Code:
+### Code:

     class Solution:
         # @param A, a list of integer